8 Best Excalibur Las Vegas Restaurants (2023 Update)

 Source: @johnnyrockets

-Johnny Rockets is a modern twist on the classic 1950s diner.
 It has a relaxed atmosphere and comfortable seating areas, which makes it ideal for big groups of friend and family.
-They are also proud of the fantastic selection of classic tunes playing in the background.
+They are also proud of the fantastic selection of classic tunes playing in the background, reminiscent of a bygone era.

 If you’re a vegan, Johnny Rockets also have a plant-based line-up that includes Impossible Burger with Daiya Dairy-Free Cheese and Vegan Shakes made with Craig’s Vegan Ice Cream.